 “It is time to carefully re-examine biblical revelation in order to satisfy the heart if a person is truly ‘okay’ when it comes to eternal salvation,” stated the author.
 The study of the doctrine of eternal salvation was motivated by the conflict between the written Word and stated word.
 The study was initiated to resolve the strife that brought unrest to the author’s soul.

 Consider Paul’s words: “Since we have been justified by Christ’s blood, how much more shall we be saved from God’s wrath through him (his life).”
 (Rom 5:9-10 NIV) What was the “more” that was required?
 According to Paul, he had to undergo more “suffering” “becoming like Christ in his death, and so, somehow to attain to the resurrection of the dead.”
 (Gal 3:10 NIV) If Paul, who provided much of our teaching on this topic, was unsure of his eternal state on what is the confidence of the rest of us based?
 Unfortunately, many absorb faith revealed by the teachings of man rather than of the Spirit.
 This has resulted in the many denominations that constitute the “Christian” community.
-It is easy for those who are not well well-read to accept as “truth” as offerings from others who are considered more knowledgeable.
+It is easy for those who are not well well-read to accept as truth the offerings of others who are considered more knowledgeable.
 This often leads to dismissal of the challenges brought about through their own reading and studies.
 The soul is challenged for a reason and any disquiet should not be left unchecked.

 “The objective of this writing is to present the teachings on eternal salvation as revealed in the Word of God as clearly as possible.
 A strenuous effort has been made to avoid falling into the biases of any particular spiritual or denominational perspective,” wrote the author.
 “To gain truth, I have allowed the Scriptures to lead me rather than to let my understanding interpret God’s Word.
 The many biblical references have been included to anchor the writing in truth.
 I am very much aware of God’s condemnation of those who bring false teaching.
 I’ve provided references for the reader to compare my presentations with Scripture so that the points being made will not be taken as conjecture, which would render the writing simply one man’s opinion,” declares the author.